Dugdile History, Family Crest & Coats of Arms

 The Anglo-Saxon name Dugdile comes from when the family resided in either the settlement of Dug Dale, which is found in Warter in the East Riding of Yorkshire, or the place called Dugdales in Great Mitton, which is in the West Riding of Yorkshire.
 The surname Dugdile belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Dugdile family

 The surname Dugdile was first found in Yorkshire.
 However, another branch of the family was found in the parish of Shustock in Warwickshire.
 "Blyth Hall was the residence of the celebrated antiquary, Sir William Dugdale, who purchased that manor of Sir Walter Ashton, in the 1st of Charles I., and here compiled The Antiquities of Warwickshire; he died on the 10th of February, 1685, and was buried in the parish church."

 Early History of the Dugdile family

 This web page shows only a small excerpt of our Dugdile research.
-Another 53 words (4 lines of text) covering the years 1605, 1686, 1628, 1700, 1640 and 1683 are included under the topic Early Dugdile History in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) covering the years 1605, 1686, 1628, 1700, 1640, 1683, 1697 and 1660 are included under the topic Early Dugdile History in all our PDF Extended History products and printed products wherever possible.

 Dugdile Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Dugdile has been recorded under many different variations, including Dugdale, Dugdall, Dugdill, Dugdell, Dougdall and many more.

 Early Notables of the Dugdile family (pre 1700)

-Distinguished members of the family include Sir William Dugdale (1605-1686), noted historian, who published the notable work on the history on the monasteries of England; and his son John Dugdale (1628-1700), Garter...
-Another 31 words (2 lines of text) are included under the topic Early Dugdile Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Sir William Dugdale (1605-1686), noted historian, who published the notable work on the history on the monasteries of England; and his son John Dugdale (1628-1700), Garter King of Arms, herald in the College of Arms; and Stephen Dugdale (1640?-1683), an English informer who...

 Migration of the Dugdile family